South Laurel ranked No. 1 in first Fear 'Les' 13th Region Fastpitch Rankings

 It’s not time to hit the panic button but losing games to both South Laurel and Corbin has to be a concern.
 Just like the teams ranked above them, the Lady Jaguars are talented but something just isn’t clicking right now.
 I do expect coach Doug Gregory to turn things around quickly.
 This team is too talented not to make a deep postseason run.

-The Lady Colonels have split with Corbin while being competitive in most of their respective games but this is almost a repeating theme with every team — the key to their success will be fielding, hitting, and pitching.
+The Lady Colonels have beaten Corbin this season, and have been competitive in most of their respective games but this is almost a repeating theme — the key to their success with be fielding and hitting.

 After starting the season with an 0-3 mark, Clay County has responded well.
 This is another team that will get better as the season progresses.